Query of Views¶

 In these wizards, the expression editor provides the autocomplete functionality and highlights the different elements that make up the expression with different colors (function names, fields, literals, operators, etc.).
 Besides, the fragments not identified as any of the possible element types, will be highlighted in red.

-At the right side of the Query Definition bar, there is a link
+On the right side of the Query Definition bar, two different options may

 to the current user and server and will be shown in the saved queries